BT Research

-BT Research is the research arm of BT Group, formerly part of the British Post Office.
-The company was first established in 1921 as the Post Office Research Station at Dollis Hill, London.
+BT Research is the research arm of BT Group, formerly part of the British General Post Office.
+The company was first established in 1921 as the Post Office Research Station in Dollis Hill, London.
 In 1968 BT moved of its research to the new site at Martlesham Heath based on part of the old Royal Air Force Station at Martlesham Heath near Ipswich in the English county of Suffolk, which was later renamed Adastral Park.

 Location

 BT's main research facility is located in the United Kingdom at Adastral Park, near Ipswich in the county of Suffolk.
-The Adastral Park site was first planned around 1968 as the Martlesham Heath Post Office Laboratories and after completion in 1971 has grown since then to a facility today which has around 4,000 research and development people from both BT and some of its partner companies.
+The Adastral Park site was first planned around 1968 as the Martlesham Heath Post Office Laboratories and after completion in 1971 it has grown to a facility which today has around 4,000 research and development people from both BT and some of its partner companies.
 Globally, BT has additional research labs in Beijing, Boston MA and Abu Dhabi.
 The focus of research at BT is Information and Communications Technology (ICT).

 The Royal Air Force were the original residents of the site in Suffolk at RAF Martlesham Heath.
 Experimental aircraft test flights flew from the airfield and the name (Adastral Park) is intended to reflect the history of experimentation and innovation, which is the continuing focus for the Park.
 The initial models and plans created by the MPBW [successor to the MOW] would appear to indicate the influence of the Thunderbirds TV series of the 1960s.